Mryujin/inner-app-eventing/README.md

 ## Possible Downsides
 Listeners must register with the EventBus, by default they must have knowledge of the event bus, but realistically, you're going to have an EventBus that is di'd

+# Spring Messaging

+## Benefits
+Built into Spring 4
+Should be easy to extend into spring integration if needed intra-app communication is needed Asych or Synch

+## Possible Downsides
+Listeners subscribe to the MessageChannel, it was pretty easy to inject the MessageChannel in the Constructor

+# Reactor
+## Benefits
+## Possible Downsides